Trustworthy-Software/AppComplianceLLM/README.md

 * **📁 0_Data**

-  This directory contains all the data related to our experiments such as the entire source code of our demo application i.e., KoopaApp and the corresponding APK file, and the results of our analysis.
+  This directory contains all the data related to our experiments such as the entire source code of our demo application i.e., RegApp and the corresponding APK file, and the results of our analysis.

 * **📂 1_Code**
   Contains all the code relative to our approach.
 There is one main Jupyter Notebooks to facilitate execution that can be used to run experiments as well as supplementary code needed to execute the notebook.